-Writing a post about the cost of travel in Morocco is difficult.
+Writing a post about the cost of travel, or prices in Morocco is difficult.

-The most challenging aspect for planning your Morocco travel budget however is that certain day-to-day costs actually come in three unofficial tiers:
+The most challenging aspect for planning your travel budget and establishing the standard cost of living in Morocco however, is that certain day-to-day expenses actually come in three unofficial tiers:

 - The price in the tourist area